www.stfrancis.edu · College of Education · Regional Educational Academy for Leadership

 This course provides multiple opportunities to plan and participate in professional and practical literacy activities in order to promote life-long learning and a professional literacy model to colleagues and students.

 The mission of the College of Education is to prepare competent and caring educators who understand students, serve the community and develop professionally to become ethical decision-makers and leaders.

-Candidates will develop a deep understanding of the procedures necessary for developing and implementing research-based instructional plans that serve to remediate students with reading disabilities.
+Candidates will develop a deep understanding of the practices necessary for developing competent readers and writers in the classroom.

 Serving the Community

-Candidates will have the opportunity to share information about the field of reading with the general public and with colleagues in the field of education.
+Candidates will have the opportunity to share information about the field of literacy with the general public and with colleagues in the field of education.

 Finding Our Professional Selves

-Candidates will explore and utilize educational resources that assist teachers in staying current with developments in reading education.
-Additionally, this course will provide the impetus for active teacher research in the classroom.
+Candidates will explore and utilize educational resources to stay current with developments in literacy education.

 Access to standards referenced in this section can be found HERE